 All increments are payable on 1 January.
-This is a rise of 4% on 2023.
-All full-time officers and assistant staff under common tenure have the right to be paid not less than the National Minimum of £26,794 from 1 April 2023.
+All full-time officers and assistant staff under common tenure have the right to be paid not less than the National Minimum Stipend of £28,670 from 1 April 2024.

 4.2 Addition to stipends